LMI Explained: What It Is and How to Avoid It

 Here's what it is, when you pay it, and how to avoid it.

-LMI protects the lender (not you) if you default on your loan.
+Lenders Mortgage Insurance, or LMI, protects the lender (not you) if you default on your loan.

 You pay for it, but it covers them.
 If you stop paying your mortgage and the bank repossesses your house, LMI covers their loss.